xerial/sbt-sonatype/README.md

 }
 ```

-## Publish your artifact
+## Publishing Your Artifact

-The general steps to publish your artifact to maven central are:
+The general steps for publishing your artifact to Maven Central are:

  * `publish-signed` to deploy your artifact to staging repository at Sonatype.
  * `close` your staging repository at Sonatype.
 This step verifiles Maven central sync requiement, including GPG signature, pom.xml settings, etc.